telerik/blazor-docs/getting-started/vs-integration/troubleshooting.md

 This article provides solutions for common issues you may encounter while working with the Telerik UI for Blazor Visual Studio (VS) Extensions.

-## The Telerik sub-menu is Missing from the Extensions Menu
+## The Telerik Sub-Menu is Missing from the Extensions Menu

 **Cause**: The Visual Studio extensions are disabled or not correctly installed.